LOADING

 Period of Construction: 14th – 16th Century CE

-Nature of the Monument: Shaiva temple 1565, at the Battle of Talikota, Hampi or Vijayanagara (because it becomes known then) become conquered by using the Muslims, and plundered for over six months and then abandoned.
-Imposing monumental ruins and vestiges that hint at an as soon as wonderful and wealthy beyond are what make Hampi one of the most striking ruins of the sector nowadays.
-Noteworthy amongst them is the Vithala temple complicated that has 56 musical pillars, with each one emitting a unique musical tone.
+Nature of the Monument: Shaiva temple in 1565, at the Battle of Talikota, Hampi or Vijayanagara (because it became known then), was conquered by the Muslims, plundered for over six months, and then abandoned.
+Imposing monumental ruins and relics that hint at an as soon as wonderful and wealthy beyond makes Hampi one of the most striking ruins of the sector nowadays.
+Noteworthy is the Vithala temple, which has 56 musical pillars, each emitting a unique musical tone.
 The major center of pilgrimage at Hampi is the Virupaksha temple.
-It has 3 towers every consisting of nine stages and is one hundred sixty feet high.
-The major enchantment here is the Stone Chariot that is virtually a small temple built in the shape of a chariot.
+It has three towers with nine stages and is one hundred sixty feet high.
+The major enchantment here is the Stone Chariot,whic is a small temple built in the shape of a chariot.
 This structure (photo given above) is made completely of stone and has numerous floral motifs etched in concentric circles.
 It is a masterpiece and testimony to the outstanding talents and terrific creativity of the sculptors and designers of the Vijayanagara Kingdom.

 Humayun’s Tomb